Back

 },

 "maths": "# Mathematical and Physical Description of the BaseObjectDescription Component in SOFA Framework\n\n## Overview\nThe `BaseObjectDescription` class is part of the Simulation Open-Framework Architecture (SOFA) and serves as a fundamental interface for managing object descriptions, typically used to construct objects from configuration data.
 Its primary function revolves around storing attributes required for object instantiation and providing methods for accessing these attributes in various forms.\n\n## Core Functionalities\n### Attribute Management\n- **Attribute Map:** The class uses an `AttributeMap` to store key-value pairs representing the properties of an object being described or constructed.
 This map is a specialization of `std::map<std::string, Attribute>`, where `Attribute` is a custom type that encapsulates string values and access status.\n\n### Access Methods\n- **Name Management:** The methods `getName()` and `setName(const std::string& name)` allow for retrieving and setting the object's name.
 This is important in hierarchical structures or when identifying specific objects within configurations.\n\n- **Attribute Retrieval:** `getAttribute`, `getAttributeAsFloat`, and `getAttributeAsInt` provide mechanisms to retrieve attribute values either as strings, floats, or integers.
 These methods handle missing attributes by providing default values and log error messages if parsing fails for numerical types.\n\n### Hierarchical Navigation\n- The `getParent()` method returns the parent node in a potential hierarchical structure, while `find(const char* nodeName)` locates an object description within this hierarchy based on a name or relative path.
 This is particularly useful in complex configuration files where objects are nested and related to each other.\n\n### Object Discovery\n- **`getObject`:** Retrieves an actual object if it's already constructed.
 Otherwise, returns `nullptr`.
 Useful for dynamically linking descriptions with their corresponding instantiated forms.\n\n- **`findObject`:** Given a node name, this function finds the associated object by searching through the hierarchy and resolving any mechanical state links within contexts (e.g., getting a mechanical state from a context).\n\n### Error Handling\n- The class manages error logging using `logError`, `logErrors`, which store warnings or parsing issues in an internal vector. `getErrors` provides access to these messages, while `clearErrors` resets the error list.\n\n## Mathematical Considerations\nThe mathematical aspects of this component primarily concern numerical conversions and validations:\n- **Conversion Functions:** When retrieving attributes as floats (`getAttributeAsFloat`) or integers (`getAttributeAsInt`), the class uses string-to-number conversion functions (`strtof`, `strtol`).
 These functions parse strings to their respective number types, using locale-specific decimal separators for floating-point numbers.\n\n- **Validation and Error Handling:** For numerical parsing, validations are performed to ensure that entire attribute values were successfully parsed.
 If a value cannot be fully parsed (e.g., extraneous characters after the expected numeric format), default values are used, and error messages are logged.
 This mechanism ensures robustness against malformed configuration data.\n\n## Physical Interpretation\n- In the context of simulations and physical models within SOFA, attributes stored in `BaseObjectDescription` could represent parameters for physical objects such as masses, stiffness coefficients, or interaction properties.
-The ability to parse these attributes accurately is crucial for building reliable simulation environments based on external configurations."
+The ability to parse these attributes accurately is crucial for building reliable simulation environments based on external configurations.",

 "abstract": "`BaseObjectDescription` manages object descriptions used in constructing objects within the SOFA framework by storing and retrieving attribute information.",